Congratulations to our recent recipients of research grants, professional recognition, teaching awards and more.

-Estelle Tian, a Chinese Studies major who minored in linguistics and German Studies, is the 2016 recipient of the G. Richard Tucker Award for Scholarship and Leadership.
+Kate Beittenmiller is the 2017 recipient of the G. Richard Tucker Award for Scholarship and Leadership.
 The award was established in honor of Dr. G. Richard Tucker, Paul Mellon University Professor of Applied Linguistics Emeritus, who retired in 2015.
 It is presented annually to a student in recognition of scholarly excellence in modern languages, and for leadership and dedication to the university.

-Chloe Thompson, who majored in Global Studies and Hispanic Studies, received The María Purificación Aguilar Memorial Award.
-The award is presented each year to the student with the highest grade point average completing a major in Hispanic Studies.
+Emily Joyce received the María Purificación Aguilar Memorial Award in 2017.
+The award is presented each year in the spring to the student with the highest grade point average completing a major in Hispanic Studies.
 Joyce (DC 2017) traveled to Mexico City after graduation to participate in the Fulbright-García Robles Binational Business Internship Program.